Restream/redmine_customize/README.md

 ### Override Redmine Translations

 The Redmine Customization Plugin enables other plugins to override the existing translations with custom localized strings.
-This is possible due to the patch to Redmine::I18n::Backend, which allows loading Redmine core locale files before the plugin locale files.
+This is possible due to the patch to **Redmine::I18n::Backend** which allows loading Redmine core locale files before the plugin locale files.

-### Set Custom Account Approval Notice Text
+### Customize Account Approval Notice Text

 The plugin enables the Redmine administrator to set a custom text for the account approval pending notice.